jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 #### 2) Qubit-quantum Circuit

-The fake data can be generated with a qubit-quantum circuit, with an architecture as the one pictured in Figure 5.
-The generator circuit is similar to the discriminator circuit, pictured in Figure 4.
+The fake data can be generated with a qubit-quantum circuit, with an architecture as the one pictured in Fig. 5.
+The generator circuit is similar to the discriminator circuit, pictured in Fig. 4.
 For the generator circuit, the inputs are all at <img src="https://latex.codecogs.com/gif.latex?$\vert%200%20\rangle$"/>.
 The optimization is done on the rotation angles, using the verdict of